I have a question about my bill. How can I contact Customer Service?

 What charges are included on my bill?

-The Public Utilities and Public Works Combined Services Statement bi-monthly bill includes the following charges: Storm Water, Solid Waste, Water Supply, Service Availability, Sanitary Sewer Service, Solid Waste Collection, and a utility tax.
+The Public Utilities and Public Works The Public Utilities and Public Works City Services Statement bi-monthly bill includes the following charges: Storm Water, Solid Waste, Water Supply, Service Availability, Sanitary Sewer Service, Solid Waste Collection, and a utility tax.

 When is my bill due?